Gapjil: Monggo Food Kim Man-sik scandal

-M&M Choi Cheol-won scandal
+Might & Main Choi Cheol-won scandal

-In October 2010, Choi Cheol-won, the CEO of M&M, called a tank truck driver who had gone on a demonstration in front of the SK headquarters to his office, and assaulted him with such objects as a baseball bat.
+In October 2010, Choi Cheol-won was the CEO of Might & Main, a division of SK Group.
+At that time, he called a tank truck driver who had gone on a demonstration in front of the SK headquarters to his office, and assaulted him with such objects as a baseball bat.
 As a result, the driver suffered injuries requiring two weeks of medical treatment.
 This incident was reported in the editorial program of MBC, which aired on 28 November 2010.
 Huge amounts of public criticism, particularly resulting from a memorandum that had been written to certify that the driver was given 20,000,000 won (about 18,000 USD at the time) as compensation for the violence.
 After Choi Cheol-won had been charged on 30 November, the police started to investigate the scandal.
 On 8 February 2011, the Seoul Central District Court sentenced him to 18 months in prison and the appellate tribunal sentenced him to 18 months in prison with three years of probation and 120 hours of community service.
 The judgement of the court's decision, saying "Social criticism is a reason for the sentence," caused controversy.